APY/APYDataGridBundle/Resources/doc/grid_configuration.md

 $grid->setSource($source);

 // Add an actions column to the grid with the wanted position
-// First parameter : Identifiant of the column
+// First parameter : Identifier of the column
 // Second parameter : Title of the column
 $myActionsColumn = new ActionsColumn('info_column','Info');
 $grid->addColumn($myActionsColumn, 1);

 // and linked your row action to this new column
 $myRowAction = new RowAction('Show', 'route_to_show');
-// First parameter : Identifiant of the column
+// First parameter : Identifier of the actions column
 $myRowAction->setColumn('info_column');
 $grid->addRowAction($myRowAction);